5 Secrets To Avoid A First-Time Manager’s Worst Mistakes

 Now your number one job is to help other people contribute to the accomplishment of the organization’s mission and objectives.

-Sorry, but you can’t avoid the fact that you will have tasks, too: reports, budgets, planning but these are secondary to helping other people to do their job.
+Sorry, but you can’t avoid the fact that you will have tasks, too: reports, budgets, planning, but these are secondary to helping other people do their job.

 You have to get to know your people to understand what rings their bell, what demotivates them, what is going on at home and how to get the best work from them.